 - Kia Stinger vs Volkswagen Arteon vs BMW 4 Series

 - New Volkswagen Arteon R Shooting Brake 2021 review

 A minor facelift in 2020 saw the introduction of some exterior styling tweaks and extra on-board tech, while a Arteon Shooting Brake estate was included in the model lineup.

-The TSI petrol engines comprise a 148bhp 1.5-litre unit with a six-speed manual transmission and a 187bhp 2.0-litre powerplant mated to seven-speed automatic DSG gearbox, while a 215bhp 1.4-litre e-Hybrid is also available with a six-speed version of the DSG 'box.
+The core TSI turbo petrol engines comprise a 148bhp 1.5-litre unit with a six-speed manual transmission and a 187bhp 2.0-litre powerplant mated to seven-speed automatic DSG gearbox.
+The 215bhp 1.4-litre Arteon e-Hybrid plug-in hybrid powertrain is no longer offered in the UK.
 Sitting at the top of the range is the R performance model with 4Motion four-wheel drive and a 316bhp version of the 2.0-litre TSI petrol engine.
 VW's ubiquitous 2.0 TDI diesel comes in 148bhp and 197bhp forms,with all variants offered as seven-speed automatics.

 In this review